English edition v1.5

 Veteran/Elite(heavy armor)13~14requires modifier + training

-Final campaign Lord-rank enemy18~19even Tatsujin struggle.
+Final campaign Lord-grade enemy18~19even Tatsujin struggle.
 Special strategy required.

 #Wounds Baseline